rei/rei-cedar-docs/docs/components/tabs/README.md

 - Tabs can change styles based on breakpoint
   - Example: Default at MD/LG, Compact and Full-Width at XS/SM
+- Tabs labels never wrap to two lines
-- Scroll
+- Scroll is set by default
   - If tabs exceed width of viewport, a gradient is added to the end (right) of tab container
   - When scrolled to end of tabs, a gradient is added to the beginning (left) of tab container
-  - Scroll is set by default
-  - Tabs labels never wrap to two lines
 - Maintain layout for tabs when switching to smaller viewports.
 Do not replace the tab component with the accordion component
 - Switching between tab component and accordion component is not supported in Cedar components library

 </cdr-doc-table-of-contents-shell>
 </template>